farahtemraz/bus-booking-system/README.md

 - clone the project
 - install composer dependencies -> `composer install`
 - install NPM dependencies -> `npm install`
-- create .env file and fill it with the following content -> `
+- create .env file and fill it with the content provided in the submission email
 - create an empty database for the application and call it `bus-booking-system`
 - connect to the database through the .env file configuration
 - migrate the database to create the tables -> `php artisan migrate`